 During our trip, we visited a few villages around Bodoland and wherever we went, it wasn’t just the host family meeting us (or let’s be honest with the word ‘SEEING’ us) but the entire village… giving an experience that is rare to find nowadays.

 It is possible to venture into anyone’s house in Bodoland (with a smile) and explore their day-to-day life.
 In Nangdorbari, for example, other than tasting local food, which included things I can never explain, other than a very basic composition they’re made of, we explored local fishing and weaving techniques.

 Since life in Bodo villages revolves around basic livelihood, most families can be seen weaving, fishing, and busy in their fields.

 Before my visit to Bodoland, which happened in December 2019, I had no idea about its existence either.
-Though I had heard of Manas National Park and Pobitora Wildlife Sanctuary as two different destinations, I didn’t know they’re a part of a much larger territory called Bodoland – a new and upcoming tourist destination in making, in the state of Assam.
+Though I knew that Manas National Park and Pobitora Wildlife Sanctuary as two different destinations, I didn’t know they’re a part of Bodoland – a new and upcoming tourist destination in Assam.

 Disclaimer: I visited Bodoland on a media trip organised every year to bring travel journalists and bloggers to Bodoland.
-Though the trip was funded and all our experiences were neatly crafted by the organising committee, all suggestions and recommendations are solely mines.
+Though my trip was sponsored, all suggestions and recommendations are solely mines.
 I only recommend what I personally try and find worth appreciating.
 Read more about it on their website: Bodoland Ambassadors.

-Some of the pictures used in the article belong to Jimmy Kamballur, who was the official photographer of Bodoland Ambassadors Season 2.
+Some of the pictures used in the article belong to Jimmy Kamballur.
+He was the official photographer of Bodoland Ambassadors Season 2.
 You can get in touch with him on Instagram.